 Try keeping a daily journal of all the moments and experiences that make you smile.
 They don’t have to be “big.”
 Only you can decide what makes you feel grateful.
-Basking in the glow of gratitude is a wonderful antidote to the bad news and scary hype that want to inhabit our minds.
+Basking in the glow of gratitude is a wonderful antidote to the bad news and scary hype.
 By keeping a journal, you have the added bonus of returning to it over and over again.

 4. Daily Self-Care Routine

 Caring for yourself physically is also a positive mental practice.
 Daily self-care lays a foundation for less negativity in your life.
 Common elements to consider are:

 - Regulate your sleep patterns: Try to go to bed and wake up at roughly the same time.

 - Daily exercise and activity: This can be combined with your tech breaks.
 Do something physical every time you step away from your phone.

 - Healthy eating choices: Resist comfort food, binge eating, or forgetting to eat.
 Listen to your body and stay fueled to deal with the current crisis.

 Positive practices are not a license to engage in denial.
 It is absolutely essential to not slip into the practice of toxic positivity.
 Perhaps you’ve been trying to soothe yourself or others with sentiments like:

 - “Keep your chin up.”